English Title: Lapidation of Saint Etienne

 Lou Castel, who plays the titular Etienne, has a prolific yet unimpressive career route which stretches almost 50 years, so apparently he is well-prepared for this crucial leading role, but during almost of his screen-time, what the director needs is only his lumbering physique, the only time his hidden power could erupt is an ephemeral explosion with his best friend (Luis Rego), afterwards, his effort has been wiped out by the gnawing visual redundancy.
 Marie Payen, who plays the unforgiving and callous daughter, has managed to impose some forceful acting knacks on the perished viewers.

-The film is a highly connived duck soup, if one wants to sermonise on a grave theme, the least advisable way is to tell the story as it is, but using film as a media, the stakes are much higher, to sacrifice viewers’ sensibilities to fulfil the author’s pompous ambition, is never a smart move under any circumstances.
+The film is a highly connived duck soup, if one wants to sermonize on a grave theme, the least advisable way is to tell the story as it is, but using film as a media, the stakes are much higher, to sacrifice viewers’ sensibilities to fulfill the author’s pompous ambition, is never a smart move under any circumstances.